 Roath Local History Society website: Our website now contains a wealth of information on Roath and surrounding areas.
 Like all websites the whereabouts information may not necessarily be immediately obvious.
 There is a search facility on our homepage .
 Give it a try.
 You may be surprised at what turns up.

-Publications: Jeff Childs, our Vice-Chairman, has authored of several historical books, including two on our area, ‘Roath, Splott and Adamsdown, One Thousand Years of History’ and ‘Roath, Splott and Adamsdown – the Archive Photographs Series’.
+Publications: Jeff Childs, our Honorary Life President, has authored of several historical books, including two on our area, ‘Roath, Splott and Adamsdown, One Thousand Years of History’ and ‘Roath, Splott and Adamsdown – the Archive Photographs Series’.
 These and other useful resources are listed on our publications page.

 Pictures: These can bring your research to life.
 Try looking under the Local History section on our website and then the topic you are researching e.g. Roads, Pubs, Churches etc. Facebook sites are a good way of finding pictures and there are some great ones in the area and all have a search facility: Splotlands, Cardiff Now and Then and Cardiff Days Gone By.
 If you still can’t find what you are looking for then posing a question on one of these sites and something may turn up if you are lucky.

 Maps: Studying old maps can reveal a lot and some of the old Cardiff maps are very detailed.
-Two useful websites are: National Library of Scotland maps and Old-Maps.
+A useful website is: National Library of Scotland maps .
 A large collection of maps is also available at Cathays Heritage Library (see below) and Glamorgan Archives (see below).

 Cathays Heritage Library.
 Local Studies resources for the whole the Cardiff area are housed in Cathays Heritage Library.
 The friendly and helpful staff are on hand to help advise you how to go about your research.